-Be on the lookout for cats like serval, African wild
+Be on the lookout for cats like serval, African wild cat, cheetah, leopard, and lion in this area of the Serengeti.
+And don't be surprised if you have an unexpected guest at dinner - a family of genets live on the lodge

-cat, cheetah, leopard, and lion in this area of the Serengeti.
-And don't be surprised if we have an unexpected guest at dinner - a family of genets live on the lodge grounds!
+Cheesemans' Ecology Safaris Updated: June 2020 grounds!
 Other special species in this area include Fischer's lovebirds that frequent the lodge's bird bath, steinbok, gray-breasted francolin, and chestnut-banded plover.